JoachimLi/JoachimLi/README.md

-### Hi there 👋, I'm Joachim, a Full Stack Developer currently located in Stuttgart, Germany
+### Hi there 👋, I'm Joachim!

+I'm a Full Stack developer, mostly working with JavaScript and TypeScript.
+I love Nest and Vue.
 <!--
 **JoachimLi/JoachimLi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.